Mayoral races could be huge milestones for Asian Americans

 “If your community is well represented, then you create a legitimate pipeline pathway for public service whether it be political office, whether it be appointed office, whether it be just appointing more AAPIs on boards and commissions,” Nikore said.
 “By being proactive at those levels, it really is this ripple effect that lasts — in some cases — decades.”

-As a group, they are considered young in the political sphere.
-It hasn't even been 60 years since the Immigration and Naturalization Act of 1965 became law.
-The abolishing of biased quotas allowed Asian immigrants to bring family members over, a phenomenon known as “chain migration.”
-But there was a “gravitational migration" too, according to Lai.

-“We started to see Asian American communities continuing to emerge across the country — now in regions like the Midwest, the East Coast, the Northeast,” Lai said.
-“In fact, in the last 30 years, the fastest growing region for Asian Americans, according to the last three censuses, is the South region.”
+“In fact, in the last 30 years, the fastest growing region for Asian Americans, according to the last three censuses, is the South region,” Lai said.

 The Reflective Democracy Campaign, which looks at diversity in political leadership, recently released a study that found Asian Americans and Pacific Islanders make up over 6% of the U.S. population but less than 1% of elected offices.

 The presence of Asian American leaders in small and medium size suburbs, however, is another story, one worth paying attention to.
-Lai, also author of “Asian American Political Action: Suburban Transformations,” points out that more Asian Americans are getting appointed as mayors or city council members in suburbs with 30,000-120,000 residents.
-What's more, they have achieved getting a majority of city council seats — sometimes multiple times.
+Lai, also author of “Asian American Political Action: Suburban Transformations,” points out that more Asian Americans are getting appointed as mayors or taking the majority of city council seats.

-“To me, that's political power,” Lai said.
-“If they want to go on, they can parlay those political networks into higher levels."

 Nikore, of the AAPI Victory Fund, believes the pandemic-sparked racism that pushed American and Pacific Islander voter turnout in the 2020 election will continue.
-He also said Wu's rise in the polls in Boston is especially noteworthy with the rise in anti-Asian sentiment, with a majority of reported crimes targeting Asian women.

-Nikore hopes having someone like Wu in the public sphere “could dispel the ignorance of and around our community at this very critical time.”

-“Maybe it's just the optimist in me that hopes that something like that might take out the fear factor for people who just don’t know who we are as AAPIs," he said.
+Candidate wins will also dispel stereotypes that Asians don’t “belong.”

 Pureval confronts the foreigner stereotypes head-on, often introducing himself as “a brown dude with a funny name.”
 Perceived political liabilities like ethnicity can be strengths too, he added.